Donating blood is a safe, simple, and rewarding experience that usually only takes 45-60 minutes.

 - Although donors seldom experience discomfort after donating, if you feel light-headed, lie down until the feeling passes.
 If some bleeding occurs after removal of the bandage, apply pressure to the site and raise your arm for three to five minutes.
 If bruising or bleeding appears under the skin, apply a cold pack periodically to the bruised area during the first 24 hours, then warm, moist heat intermittently.

-- If you have any questions concerning your donation or experience any unexpected problems, please call the center where you donated blood.
+If you have any questions concerning your donation or experience any unexpected problems, please call the facility where you donated blood.